stellargraph/stellargraph/README.md

 StellarGraph uses [Keras](https://keras.io/) library, and adheres to the same guiding principles as Keras: user friendliness, modularity, and easy extendability.
 Modules and layers of StellarGraph library are designed so that they can be used together with standard Keras layers and modules, if required.
-This enables flexibility in creating new models and workflows for machine learning on graphs.
+This enables flexibility in using existing, or creating new models and workflows for machine learning on graphs.

 ## Getting Started